pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 dtype: int64
 ```

-I would propose to also use the shallow copy with Copy-on-Write approach _by default_ in
+_With this proposal_, we can also use the shallow copy with Copy-on-Write approach _by
-the constructors.
-This would mean that by default, a new Series or DataFrame (like s2 in
+default_ in the constructors.
+This would mean that by default, a new Series or DataFrame
-the above example) would not modify the data from which it is being constructed (when
+(like `s2` in the above example) would not modify the data from which it is being
-being modified itself).
+constructed (when being modified itself), honoring the proposed rules.

-(note: this is currently not yet done in the POC PR)

 ## More background: Current behaviour of views vs copy